A guide to tropicalizations: Affine toric schemes over a valuation ring

 \begin{prop} If the value group $\Gamma$ is either discrete or divisible in $\rdop$, then the algebra $K[M]^\Delta$ is of finite presentation over $K^\circ$. \end{prop}

 \proof It is enough to prove that $K[M]^\Delta$ is a finitely generated $K^\circ$-algebra.
 This follows from the fact that every finitely generated flat algebra over an integral domain is of finite presentation (\cite{RG}, Corollaire 3.4.7).
+If $\Gamma$ is discrete, then either $v$ is a discrete valuation or $v$ is trivial.
+The latter is covered by the divisible case.